benoitc/gaffer/docs/overview.rst

     and stop the process.
 - **redirect_output**: list of io to redict (max 2) this is a list of custom labels to use for the redirection.
-Ex: ["a", "b"] will redirect stdoutt & stderr and stdout events will be labeled "a"
+Ex: ["a", "b"] will redirect stdout & stderr and stdout events will be labeled "a"
 - **redirect_input**: Boolean (False is the default).
 Set it if you want to be able to write to stdin.

 The manager is also responsible of starting and stopping gaffer applications that you add to he manager to react on different events.
-A applicaton can fetch informations from the manager and interract with him.
+An application can fetch informations from the manager and interact with him.

 Running an application is done like this::